 As stated in the Directors' Report, the directors believe that preparing the financial statements on the going concern basis is appropriate, primarily due to the continued financial support of the ultimate parent company Nationwide Building Society.
 The directors have received confirmation that Nationwide Building Society intend to support the LLP for at least one year after these financial statements are signed.
 In addition, the LLP continues to have a low liquidity risk profile.
-The LLP enters into currency swap agreements under which it pays cash flows in GBP and receives EUR, CHF and USD cash flows which are used to pay the loans to Nationwide, whereby details of this is disclosed in Note 13 to the financial statements.
+The LLP enters into currency swap agreements under which it pays cash flows in GBP and receives EUR, USD, CHF, and NOK cash flows which are used to pay the loans to Nationwide.
+Further details on liquidity risk are disclosed in Note 11 to the financial statements.